MKLab-ITI/pygrank/README.md

 ```

 ### Convergence Criteria
-Most base ranking algorithm constructors allow ``convergence`` argument that
+Most base ranking algorithm constructors have a ``convergence`` argument that
-indicates an object to help determing their convergence criteria, such as type of
+indicates an object to help determine their convergence criteria, such as type of
 error and tolerance for numerical convergence.
 If no such argument is passed
 to the constructor, a ``pygrank.algorithms.utils.ConvergenceManager`` object
 is automatically instantiated by borrowing whichever extra arguments it can
 from those passed to the constructors.
 Most frequently used is the ``tol``
 argument to indicate the numerical tolerance level required for convergence.

 Sometimes, it suffices to reach a robust node rank order instead of precise
 values.
 To cover such cases we have implemented a different convergence criterion
 ``pygrank.algorithms.utils.RankOrderConvergenceManager`` that stops
 at a robust node order \[krasanakis2020stopping\].